mirceaned/AWS/README.md

 ## A cloud native app
 - Visibility as a service for public cloud
-- web UI
+- web UI hosted in S3
 - agents on EC2 instances to tap traffic
 - agents on EC2 instance with monitoring tools
-- centralized backend in Amazon managed by the developer of the product
+- centralized backend in Amazon
 - Salt Stack - infrastructure as code

 ## Subsystem